Michael Waltrip: 2012

 In January, he was confirmed as a driver for AF Corse Ferrari in the inaugural season of the FIA World Endurance Championship.
 Four weeks before the Daytona 500, Waltrip and Rob Kaufmann entered the 2012 Rolex 24 at Daytona.
 After a series of mechanical problems and off course excursions, Waltrip, Rob Kaufmann, Rui Águas, and Travis Pastrana never gave up and pressed on to finish 22nd in GT and 35th overall.

 In early February it was announced that Waltrip would attempt to qualify for the 2012 Daytona 500 for Hillman Racing, driving the No. 40 Toyota with sponsorship from Aaron's.
 He failed to qualify for the race, crashing in a single-car incident in the first Gatorade Duel race.

-On May 6, Waltrip qualified for the 2012 Aarons 499 at Talladega Superspeedway and led several laps before finishing 19th.
+On May 6, Waltrip qualified for the 2012 Aarons 499 at Talladega Superspeedway and led several laps before finishing nineteenth.

 He also qualified for the fall Talladega race.
-On the last lap, Waltrip was running 5th when he jumped to the bottom lane and made a move for the lead to try to win heading into turn 4 with drafting help from Casey Mears.
+On the last lap, Waltrip was running fifth when he jumped to the bottom lane and made a move for the lead to try to win heading into turn 4 with drafting help from Casey Mears.
 In turn 4, Tony Stewart tried to block Waltrip but underestimated Waltrip's speed.
 Waltrip tapped Stewart, and went up into the tightly bunched pack, collecting 23 cars, while Stewart flipped over once and slid on his side airborne and pushed by the wrecking field.
 Waltrip finished 25th.

 2013

 Waltrip entered the 2013 Daytona 500 driving the No. 30 Toyota for Swan Racing, which was changed for Daytona to the No. 26 as a charity car to raise funds for victims of the Newtown, Connecticut shooting.
-At his Budweiser Duel, Waltrip ran as high as close to the front but faded back in the final laps.
-He ultimately finished 15th, but it was enough to grab the final transfer spot for the Daytona 500.
+At his Budweiser Duel, Waltrip ran close to the front but faded back in the final laps.
+He ultimately finished fifteenth, but it was enough to grab the final transfer spot for the Daytona 500.
 At the Great American Race, Waltrip led four laps and finished 22nd in the race.
-He also finished in the top 5 at all other races (3 others) too.
+He also finished in the top-five at all other races (three others) too.

 In his first race in the No. 55 for the season at Talladega, Waltrip finished fourth.
-He also ran at Daytona in July and finished 5th.
+He also ran at Daytona in July and finished fifth.

 On September 12, 2013, NASCAR penalized Michael Waltrip Racing for intentionally manipulating the outcome of the Federated Auto Parts 400.
 As a result, NAPA Auto Parts pulled its sponsorship of the team at the end of the year, forcing Waltrip to release Martin Truex Jr. from his contract.